Upgrade Your Oral Health - Transform Your Overall Health

 • Weakening of the Immune System's Response: Smoking has a systemic effect on the body, including weakening the immune system's response.
 For the gums, this means a reduced ability to fight off infections, making smokers more prone to developing gum disease.
 Moreover, once gum disease develops, the weakened immune system makes it harder for the body to deal with the infection, often leading to a more severe progression of the disease.
 Compared to non-smokers, smokers are more prone to develop more aggressive forms, which is mostly due to this reduced immune response.

-The consequences of smoking on oral health extend beyond the aesthetic issues of stained teeth and bad breath.
-It significantly increases the risk of what causes periodontal disease, making smoking cessation vital for anyone looking to preserve their oral health and prevent gum disease.
+The consequences of smoking on oral health extend beyond the aesthetic issues.
+It significantly increases the risk of periodontal disease, making smoking cessation vital for anyone looking to preserve their oral health and prevent gum disease.

 How Diabetes Affects Gum Health